Evelyn Carrera

 Evelyn Carrera Pichardo (born October 5, 1971 in Santo Domingo) is a retired female volleyball player from the Dominican Republic, who competed at the 2004 Summer Olympics in Athens, Greece, wearing the number #5 jersey.
 There she ended up in eleventh place with the Dominican Republic women's national team.
 Carrera played as a libero.

 Career

-Evelyn win the silver medal at the 2002 Pan-American Cup held in Mexicali, Mexico; she also was awarded Best Libero for the tournament.
+Carrera win the silver medal at the 2002 Pan-American Cup held in Mexicali, Mexico; she also was awarded Best Libero for the tournament.

 She won the gold medal and the Best Libero award with the national squad at the 2003 Pan American Games.

 Carrera was named Best Digger and Best Libero at the 2004 Pan-American Cup.

 Playing professionally in the Puerto Rico's Liga de Voleibol Superior Femenino, she was awarded as the Best Libero, and among the All Star Team 2006.

+Carrera tested positive to the synthetic anabolic steroid Clostebol during the 2006 FIVB World Championship, she was sentenced to a 1 year suspension by the FIVB.

 Beach Volleyball

 During the Holy Week Sport Festival held in Hato Mayor, Carrera played Beach Volleyball (three) with Yenifer Calcaño and Brenda Castillo, winning the Gold Medal of the event.